aksdeep/python-ml-tableau-demo/README.md

 ## Guide to update the webpage
 1) Open the webpage - Use Dashboards link to view Tableau page
+2) Open the ipynb file in Jupyter notebook and update the file to train and save the model
-2) Open the webpage - Use MachineLearning link to view Machine learning form
+2) Open the webpage - Use machinelearning.html to update the input fields and model inputs
+4) Open the app.py - change the calculate_bmi function to your own ML algorithm inputs and output